Professional Development and Resource Programs Overview

 The Perpich Center works with Minnesota teachers to help students realize their full creative and academic potential.
-Educators in all arts area help underscore the many ways that the arts are powerful expressive and investigative vehicles for all learners.
+Educators in all arts areas help underscore the many ways that the arts are powerful, expressive, and investigative vehicles for all learners.

 Professional Development and Resource Programs serves arts educators across the state as well as administrators and teachers of other subjects who want to integrate the arts into their curriculum.
 The arts are core academic subjects that are an essential part of a well-rounded education.
 Professional Development offers initiatives that address the rapidly changing needs of Minnesota teachers, schools and districts.

 As new policies are shaped by legislation or rule-making, the Perpich Center works with Minnesota educators, developing, updating and implementing academic standards, models of teacher evaluation and teacher licensure in the arts, while focusing on teacher development through artistic processes and collaboration.

 A staff of Arts Education Specialists and Professional Development leaders offer guidance and assistance in the arts to schools and educators to increase student achievement and engagement.